 The Black Mamba is often found in people’s gardens and will occupy abandoned buildings.

 The Flowerpot Snake is an exotic species imported from Australia.
-It was accidentally introduced to South Africa and is often found in flowerpots, hence the name.
+It was introduced to South Africa and is often found in flowerpots, hence the name.
 It likes to live in humus-rich soils in and around cities.

 How do I keep snakes away from my house and garden?